metio/terraform-provider-k8s/docs/data-sources/cluster_x_k8s_io_cluster_class_v1beta1_manifest.md

 - `unique_items` (Boolean) UniqueItems specifies if items in an array must be unique.NOTE: Can only be set if type is array.
 - `x_kubernetes_preserve_unknown_fields` (Boolean) XPreserveUnknownFields allows setting fields in a variable objectwhich are not defined in the variable schema.
 This affects fields recursively,except if nested properties or additionalProperties are specified in the schema.

+<a id="nestedatt--spec--variables--metadata"></a>
+### Nested Schema for `spec.variables.metadata`

+Optional:

+- `annotations` (Map of String) Annotations is an unstructured key value map that can be used to store andretrieve arbitrary metadata.They are not queryable.
+- `labels` (Map of String) Map of string keys and values that can be used to organize and categorize(scope and select) variables.